thewhynow/thewhynow/README.md

 How to reach me: you wont need to

-Best Comp-Sci related project as of Aug 24 '24: Language Interpreter written in python (currently being rewritten in c++)
+Best Comp-Sci related project as of Sep 15 '24: 3d renderer API that uses the terminal written in C++

-Fav Language: Python
+Fav Language: C++

 Fun Fact: I am lactose intolerant